 I watched the Tap Factory show at the Eldorado Casino, sampled beers at the Depot Microbrewery & Distillery, and strolled around downtown Reno.

-Straight back to Seattle to do my laundry, and then off for a fantastic week-long press trip to Anchorage, Alaska, courtesy of Visit Anchorage.
+Straight back to Seattle to do my laundry, and then off for a fantastic week-long self-guided press trip to Anchorage, Alaska, courtesy of Visit Anchorage.

 The highlights include: a helicopter tour to a glacier and dog sledding - pulled by a powerful pack of Siberian Huskies and an experienced musher, staying at Knik River Lodge; then on to the famed Aleyeska Resort with hiking, swimming and massages thrown in; and Gold panning at Crow Creek Mine.